lvk88/OccTutorial/README.md

 This repository contains a set of tutorials for OpenCASCADE, the open source geometry kernel.
 You can read more about OpenCASCADE at http://www.opencascade.org

+## Where to start.
+If you are familiar with using CMAKE, GIT, and generally with building and compiling, proceed to the "Quick start" section.
+If you need a detailed explanation on how to check out the code, set up an IDE and build the first example, please go to [the setup section](https://github.com/lvk88/OccTutorial/wiki/Setup) in the Wiki.

 ## Quick start
 The tutorials are being written and tested in Ubuntu 15.10.
 For the quickest start, it is therefore recommended to follow the tutorials using Ubuntu.